Autocorrect in the Process of Translation -- Multi-task Learning Improves Dialogue Machine Translation: Approach to

 The most challenging problem for \method is the data distribution gap between training and inference stage, where the training data are clean sentence-level pairs while the test data are noisy dialogue-level conversations.

 To bridge the distribution gap, the first step is to generate perturbation examples based on training instances.
 The data generation mainly consists of two steps.
 The first step is to obtain sub-documents with cross-sentence context, and the second step is to generate examples with word perturbations within sub-documents.
-The left part of Figure \ref{pdf_model} shows a complete process.
+Figure \ref{pdf_model_a} shows a complete process.

 \textbf{Cross-sentence Context} It is difficult to acquire dialog-level parallel training data.
-As an alternative approach, we use parallel document data to catch the dependency across sentences.
+As an alternative approach, we use parallel document data to catch dependencies across sentences.

-Formally, Let $x_d=\{x^{(1)}, x^{(2)},\cdots, x^{(M)}\}$ be a source-language document containing $M$ source sentences.
+Formally, let $x_d=\{x^{(1)}, x^{(2)},\cdots, x^{(M)}\}$ be a source-language document containing $M$ source sentences.
 And $y_d=\{y^{(1)}, y^{(2)},\cdots, y^{(M)}\}$ is the corresponding target-language document containing the same number of sentences as that of the source document.
-To get more context information, we random sample consecutive sub-document pairs $(x_d,y_d)$ of $N$ sentences (i.e., snippet pairs from aligned documents, we set $N \in [1, 10]$ in this paper).
+To get more context information, we randomly sample consecutive sub-document pairs $(x_d,y_d)$ of $N$ sentences (i.e., snippet pairs from aligned documents).
+We set $N \in [1, 10]$ in this paper.

-We use a special token $< >$ as the separator to joint the sentence as the parallel sub-document $\{(x_d,y_d)\}$, as shown in Figure \ref{pdf_model_a}.
+We use a special token $< >$ as the separator to concatenate sentences into a parallel sub-document $\{(x_d,y_d)\}$, as shown in Figure \ref{pdf_model_a}.

-\textbf{Contextual Perturbation} Then we consider generating perturbation example $x_d'$ from $x_d$ with respect to sub-document context.
+\textbf{Contextual Perturbation} We then consider generating perturbation example $x_d'$ from $x_d$ with respect to sub-document context.
 For \droppro, \droppun and \typo, we build a Chinese pronoun table $\text{T}_{\droppro}$, a common punctuation table $\text{T}_{\droppun}$ and a Chinese homophone table $\text{T}_{\typo}$ respectively.

-With \droppro and \droppun, we traverse source sentences of $x_d$, discard pronouns/punctuation in these sentences with a probability of 30\% and record deletion positions with corresponding labels (see details below); to construct a typo, we choose a word with a probability of 1\%, of which 80\% is replaced with one of its homophones according to $\text{T}_{\typo}$ and a probability of 20\% is replaced with another random word.
+For \droppro and \droppun, we traverse source sentences of $x_d$, discard pronouns/punctuation in these sentences with a probability of 30\% and record deletion positions with corresponding labels (see details below); to construct a typo, we choose a word with a probability of 1\%, of which 80\% is replaced with one of its homophones according to $\text{T}_{\typo}$ and 20\% is replaced with another random word.
 We determine these percentages by observing the generated perturbation data.
 For annotation labels, we tag correct words with 0, words of \typo with 1, \droppro words with 2 and \droppun words with 3.

 Finally we get $x_d$, $x_d'$ and their corresponding label sequences $\ell_x$, $\ell_x'$. $\ell_x$ is a sequence of all 0s.